PerttuHamalainen/MediaAI/Lessons/GettingStarted.md

 Make sure you have your software environment ready, either using a school computer with everything preinstalled, or installing the various packages on your computer, as instructed in [the course prerequisites](Prerequisites.md).

-**The exercises of this lesson are in the form of Jupyter notebooks, except for ml5js.
+**The exercises of this lesson are in the form of Jupyter notebooks (see below for more), except for ml5js.
 Each notebook ends with suggested modifications; implementing them verifies your learning.** We have provided model solutions in separate notebooks with the "solutions" suffix, in the same folder.

 After you've checked the notebooks and tried to implement the modifications, review the key takeaways listed below.

+## Lesson structure
+The lesson consists of a progression of Jupyter notebooks:

+* [Introduction to tensors, numpy and matplotlib](../Code/Jupyter/DataAndTensors.ipynb), the basic tools you need for any scientific computing.

+* [Training a very simple neural network](../Code/Jupyter/PredictWeight.ipynb)  using a [Kaggle](https://www.kaggle.com/) dataset of human height and weight.

+* [Image classification](../Code/Jupyter/MNIST.ipynb), the bread-and-butter of neural networks.

+* [Sound classification](../Code/Jupyter/AudioMNIST.ipynb), to illustrate how processing audio can be done very similarly to images.

+* [Fooling the image classifier with adversarial images](../Code/Jupyter/AdversarialMNIST.ipynb).
+This is a bit more advanced topic, but included to demonstrate that discriminative models also have applications in generating images and visualizations.
+We will revisit the topic later.

+The lesson focuses on [Tensorflow](https://www.tensorflow.org/), which is the currently dominant deep learning library, although [PyTorch](https://pytorch.org/) is gaining in popularity.
+Those interested are encouraged to port the exercises to PyTorch!

-## Jupyter notebooks
+## About Jupyter notebooks
 Jupyter notebooks are a standard pedagogical tool in machine learning.
 Once you have a Jupyter server running on your local machine or remotely, you can write and run Python code in a browser.
 This has the following benefits:

 * You can execute and edit code in small snippets, which can save time because you don't have to restart the whole program